a-vasilev/building-microservices/README.md

  - Hide the databases.
 Every microservice should have its own database.
 This allows for deploying services independently.
 If two services read from the same schema updating the schema due to changes needed in service A would mean that service B would be impacted as well.
  ### Isolate failure
  ### Decentralize everything
  The ideology here is to use dumb pipes and infrastructure and contain the logic only in the microservices.
-Message brokers shouldn't contain any
+Message brokers shouldn't be aware of the domain, they need
  ### Monitor everything
  ### Consumer first

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA1NjcwOTM5MiwtNjM2NjE5MTgzLDg0Mz
+eyJoaXN0b3J5IjpbMTE3MDM5NzEzMywtNjM2NjE5MTgzLDg0Mz
 UyNDM0Nyw0NTMyODEzMzIsLTE1Njc2MjkwNzUsLTQ5NTU0MTY1
 OCwtMTQ1MTA1MjUzOCwxNTgwOTI5MDc3LDEyODk2OTkzNDgsLT
 ExNDY2NDA3OTgsLTM4MDE1MDYzNSwyMDk0MTU1NjYyLC02Mzg5